tearflake/symp-intro/README.md

 * In that world, computer displays never evolved beyond the monochrome text mode.
 * Instead, the programming theory advanced far beyond the one from this world.
-* Source code became a matter of seeking beauty in structures of its appearance.
+* Source code became a subject of seeking beauty in structures of its appearance.

 Symp is a small, strange, and honest framework evolved from using restricted visuals in a favor of rich programming theory.
 It carries a *thought experiment* from a reality in which symbols triumphed over flashing lights.